Cetana Programs

 In today's high-demand society, stress and burnout are increasingly common, especially in northern communities where mental health resources are limited.
 A 2021 study found that 35% of working Canadians feel burned out, with stress levels rising since the pandemic.

 At Cetana, we're dedicated to offering Northerners more support for stress, anxiety, and mental wellness.
-We're excited to introduce our 2 & 4 week Psycho-educational treatment program for acute stress and burnout.
-This comprehensive mind-body program combines education on stress management, weekly one-on-one therapy sessions, wellness activities, and alternative therapies like Restricted Environmental Stimulation Therapy (REST) and Low Energy Neurofeedback (LENS) to promote lasting well-being.
+We're excited to introduce our Psycho-educational treatment program for acute stress and burnout.
+This comprehensive mind-body program combines education on stress management, wellness activities, and alternative therapies like Restricted Environmental Stimulation Therapy (REST) and Low Energy Neurofeedback (LENS) to promote lasting well-being.

 Who this program is for: